Arquivo.pt Award 2021 chooses its winners

 In its 4th edition, which had the High Patronage of His Excellency the President of the Portuguese Republic, 26 applications were received and the objective of demonstrating the usefulness of Arquivo.pt was maintained, as well as reinforcing the importance of preserving information published on the web as a source of research and knowledge.

-The big winner of the 2021 edition was the project “Major Minors”, by Paulo Martins and Leandro Costa, guaranteeing a prize worth R$10 thousand.
-The platform, created by these researchers from the University of Minho, aims to map the representation of minority groups in the Portuguese media scene.
-To this end, “Major Minors” consists of an ontological database that aggregates press clippings with reference to social minorities.
+The big winner of the 2021 edition was the "Major Minors" project, by Paulo Martins and Leandro Costa, which secured a prize of €10,000.
+The platform, created by these researchers from the University of Minho, aims to map the representation of minority groups in the Portuguese media landscape.
+To this end, "Major Minors" consists of an ontological database that aggregates press clippings with reference to social minorities.

-The “Politiques” tool, created by David Batista, was awarded the second prize, worth R$3,000.
-The work consists of a platform that allows research into relationships of support or opposition between personalities and political parties.
-These connections are established through the analysis of news headlines preserved on Arquivo.pt.
-According to the author, the database includes around 1,400 Portuguese personalities affiliated with political parties and holding public office in Portugal, among others.
+The "Politiques" tool, created by David Batista, was awarded the second prize of €3,000.
+The work consists of a platform that allows you to search for relationships of support or opposition between personalities and political parties.
+These links are established by analyzing news headlines preserved on Arquivo.pt.
+According to the author, the database includes around 1,400 Portuguese personalities affiliated to political parties and holding public office in Portugal, among others.

-Application videos
+Candidacy videos

 - Major Minors project